Hesperian Health Guides

 • Treat partners too.
 Treating a woman for an STI will not help if her partner is still infected.

-• Make sure the woman takes all the medicine she is given.
-Even if the signs of infection go away, a person must take all the medicine to cure the infection completely.
+• Make sure people know they must take all of the medicine.
+Even after signs of infection go away, taking the rest of the medicine is necessary to cure the infection completely.

-Note: All the medicines listed in this chapter are safe to take during pregnancy or while breastfeeding unless we include a warning that says they are not safe.
+Note: All the medicines listed in this chapter are safe to take during pregnancy or while breastfeeding unless we include a warning.
 Women who are not pregnant or breastfeeding may be able to take other, more effective drugs.
 See the book Where Women Have No Doctor or talk to a pharmacist to find out about other drugs.